phax/phoss-directory/README.md

 # News and noteworthy

-* v0.8.3 - work in progress
+* v0.8.3 - 2020-01-08
     * Added logo in the left top (using configuration property `webapp.applogo.image.path`)
     * Setting `Content-Length` HTTP header for the downloads
     * Made FavIcons customizable
-    * Added rate limit for search API
+    * Added rate limit for search API (using configuration property `rest.limit.requestspersecond`)
 * v0.8.2 - 2019-10-14
     * Added support to download all Business Cards as CSV
     * Added support to download all Business Cards as XML but without the document types (see [issue #42](https://github.com/phax/phoss-directory/issues/42))